openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

 Sahara provides direct API access to user-agents (browsers) via the HTTP CORS protocol.
-Detailed documentation, as well as troubleshooting examples, may be found in the OpenStack `Cloud Admin Guide`_.
+Detailed documentation, as well as troubleshooting examples, may be found in the OpenStack `Administrator Guide`_.

 To get started quickly, use the example configuration block below, replacing the :code:`allowed origin` field with the host(s) from which your API expects